eigenein/bestmobabot/README.md

 SQLite database is used as a sort of key-value store to preserve state between restarts:

-* Arena and grand arena battles
+* Arena and grand arena battle results
 * Authentication credentials
 * API session
 * Picked up gifts
 * Arena win probability prediction model

 The same database can be used by multiple bots.
 Actually, it is _recommended_ that multiple bots use the same database in order to share the arena prediction model.

+**Warning.** *The database contains user IDs and Hero Wars API authentication tokens.
+Make sure that you remove them manually should you share your database.
+You can use the following statement to delete everything but battle results: `delete from "default" where "index" <> 'replays';`.*